fguillen/The-Forest-Monster-and-the-Cards-Championship/README.md

 This Game was made in 5 days to participate in the [Jame Gam #26](https://itch.io/jam/jame-gam-26).
 Here is the [submission entry](https://itch.io/jam/jame-gam-26/rate/1990741).

+- Theme: You are the Monster
+- Special Object: Cards

 ## Credits